 – If the appeal has been successful the deposit shall be returned.
 If unsuccessful the deposit shall be forfeited to charity.

-- Prize money will be transferred into the athlete’s bank account once full doping results are received.
+- Prize money will be transferred into the athlete’s bank account once full results, including doping results if required, are received.

 - SANParks is indemnified from litigation as all runners use the Mountain at their own risk.
 We need to get the revised text from Saskia for this diclaimer / waiver of rights to pursue liability.